teddybear082/UGVR/README.md

 ## Presently working:

--Inject VR camera into most Godot 4 3D games tested in the position of the active camera
+-Inject VR camera into most Godot 4 3D games tested in the position of the active camera and display "VR Hands"

 -Display 2D UI of most Godot 4 3D games in an interactable panel in the VR world